Difference Between Heart Rate and Pulse Rate

 2. The heart rate indirectly helps in the upward push of the blood to the brain primarily; on the other hand, the pulse rate is a systemic calculation of the blood pressure gradient along the body.

-4. A frequent increase or decrease in pulse rate can be both an indication of negative and positive impact on the body system whereas such frequent changes in the heart rate might create a pathway for heart disorders.
+4. A frequent increase or decrease in pulse rate can indicate a negative and positive impact on the body system, whereas such frequent changes in the heart rate might create a pathway for heart disorders.

-5. While the heart rate is a direct measure of the heartbeat, pulse rate is a measurement of the upsurge of the blood that is the blood pressure.
+5. While the heart rate is a direct measure of the heartbeat, the pulse rate is a measurement of the upsurge of the blood, that is, the blood pressure.

 Difference Between Heart Rate and Pulse Rate